Renewable technology solutions to enable a sustainable energy future

-One of the most pressing problems when relying on renewable energy is knowing how to provide security of electricity supply when the sun goes down and the wind stops.
-To address this problem, we at Yadlamalka Energy Trust have launched an innovative renewable energy project, Yadlamalka Energy, that will transform the way we store and use our renewable energy.
+One of the most pressing problems as we transition to renewable energy is knowing how to provide security of electricity supply when the sun goes down and the wind stops.
+To address this, Yadlamalka Energy is investing to develop an innovative way to transform the way we store and use our renewable energy.

 What is Yadlamalka Energy?